rradczewski/ymmv/_drafts/ftt-everything-needs-a-retrospective.md

 Let them quickly share their insights afterwards.
 Make sure to not stretch the time-box though!

-In a mentoring situation, ask questions that give you feedback on how your mentoring was perceived - it's about the mentee's learning experience after all!
+Equally in a mentoring situation, ask constructive questions that accommodate feedback on how your mentoring was perceived - it's about the mentee's learning experience after all!

 > Is there anything we can change next time to improve this for you?
 > How was the pace?
 Did we take enough breaks?

+I have found again and again that this is time well spent.
+Not only do you catch misunderstandings and issues before they build up, you also gain valuable insights that will improve every future collaboration.
+I hope you'll find this working for you too.

 --